 Summary

-CRAs are a specifically focused financing tool for redevelopment.
-CRA Boards do not establish policy for the city or county – they develop and administer a plan to implement that policy.
-The CRA acts officially as a body distinct and separate from the governing body, even when it is the same group of people.
-The CRA has certain powers that the city or county by itself may not do, such as establish tax increment financing, and leverage local public funds with private dollars to make redevelopment happen.
+CRAs are a specifically focused tool to carry out community redevelopment purposes as defined in Florida law (Chapter 163, Part III).
+CRAs do not establish policy for the governing body that created the CRA – they develop and administer a Redevelopment Plan to implement policy.
+The CRA acts officially as a body distinct and separate from the governing body which created it, even when the CRA board is composed of that same governing body.
+The CRA has certain powers that the County or Municipality by itself may not, such as leveraging public funds to prompt or otherwise attract private investment activity into Community Redevelopment Area(s) and disposition of property acquired in the Community Redevelopment Area at its fair value.